depletionmode/seg7/README.txt

 Installation
 ------------------------------------------------------------------------------

-Place this folder in aurduino/hardware/libraries/.
+Place the contents of this folder in aurduino/hardware/libraries/seg7/.

 Usage